airbnb/react-sketchapp/examples/basic-setup-typescript/README.md

 npm run typescript:once
 ```

-then you can run this command every time after
+then you can run this command:

 ```
-npm start
+npm run render
 ```

-To clean the `.ts-compiled` directory, you can run
+To clean the `.ts-compiled` directory, you can run:

 ```
 npm run typescript:clean